Doraemon: Nobita's Great Adventure into the Underworld

 Doraemon: Nobita's Great Adventure into the Underworld (ドラえもん: のび太の魔界大冒険, Doraemon: Nobita no Makai Daibōken), also known as Doraemon, Nobita and the Underworld Adventure, is a 1984 Japanese animated science fantasy film which premiered on March 17, 1984, in Japan, based on the fifth volume of the same name of the Doraemon Long Stories series.
-The fifth in series, it was the first to incorporate computer graphics technology.
+The fifth in the series, it was the first to incorporate computer graphics technology.
 The film was watched by more than 3 million people and generated a revenue of 1.65 billion yen.
 It was the highest-grossing animated film of the year 1984.
 By its release, Doraemon became the first and the only franchise to have 2 back-to-back highest-grossing animated films of the year.
 A remake of this film was released in Japan on March 10, 2007, entitled Doraemon: Nobita's New Great Adventure into the Underworld.
-It is the 5th Doraemon film.